What is a go-to-market data strategy?

 Duplicate records: Same contact or account exists multiple times with conflicting information

 GTM tech stacks create silos: CRM holds one version of truth, marketing automation another, sales engagement tools a third.
-When these systems don't sync or sync inconsistently, teams operate on conflicting data.
+When these systems do not sync or sync inconsistently, teams operate on conflicting data.

 Common silo scenarios:

-CRM vs. marketing automation: Contact enrichment happens in one system but doesn't flow to the other
+CRM vs. marketing automation: Contact enrichment happens in one system but does not flow to the other

-Sales engagement vs. CRM: Activity data lives in outreach tools but doesn't update CRM records
+Sales engagement vs. CRM: Activity data lives in outreach tools but does not update CRM records

 Product data vs. revenue systems: Usage signals stay trapped in product analytics, invisible to sales